|

 My thanks goes out to Iron Spirit Promotions and the inspiration behind it - Mr. Ray Thompson.
 This was the most exciting grappling event I have been witness to.
 The goal of Iron Spirit Promotions is to bring the nonstop action and the "blood and guts" excitement of the NHB arena to the submission grappling game and from what I saw today - it was a success.
 I look foward to "bigger and better" and I KNOW beyond a shadow of a doubt it will happen, because I know Mr. Ray Thompson personally and he settles for nothing than the best of the best.

-your friends - spread the word ---- this tournament series will become as
+spread the word ---- this tournament series will become as prestigious as any

 Pictures, fighter profiles and videos will be uploaded over the next few weeks,